binarytemple/docker-hackathon/README.md

 ---

+# Shrunk!

-Not too bad, 'build' is what actually goes into our image
+'build' is what actually goes into our image

 ```
 /bryanhuntesl/k8s-mastery master